 Republic Parking Northwest

 This is the main parking service for the port and the one linked to by the port’s official website.
 Republic Parking Northwest offers two different parking areas.
-It has a large lot across Magnolia Bridge from Pier 91 (shuttle provided to the pier) and a parking garage across Alaskan Way from Pier 66.
+It has a large lot across the Magnolia Bridge from Pier 91 (shuttle provided to the pier) and a parking garage across Alaskan Way from Pier 66.

 Both lots offer 24/7 patrolling security.
 A skybridge connects the Pier 66 garage to the cruise terminal.
 There is a shuttle that operates for Pier 91.
 There are handicap-accessible parking spots available on a first-come, first-serve basis.

 - Cost: $30 per day (Pier 66) | $29 per day (Pier 91)